CharlesTaylor7/gemini/README.md

 - test performance of a ghcjs build
 - solve button: solve by algorithms
 - animate transitions
+- present elapsed time to solve in confetti view

 ### Saved Moves sidebar
 - avaible on desktop